Cubans: Cuban diaspora

 The second largest Cuban diaspora is in Spain.
 As of 2019, there were 151,423 Cubans in Spain.
-Smaller numbers of Cubans live in Uruguay, Italy*, Mexico*, and Canada.
+Smaller numbers of Cubans live in Brazil, Uruguay, Italy*, Mexico*, and Canada.

-After the founding of the republic in 1902, a considerable migration (over 1 million) arrived from the Iberian peninsula to the island, between them were more than a few former Spanish soldiers who participated in the wars, and yet it never created an obstacle for the respect and affection of Cubans, who have always been proud of their origins.
+After the founding of the republic in 1902, a considerable migration (over 1 million) arrived from the Iberian Peninsula to the island, between them were more than a few former Spanish soldiers who participated in the wars, and yet it never created an obstacle for the respect and affection of Cubans, who have always been proud of their origins.

 In December 2008, Spain began accepting citizenship applications from the descendants of people who went into exile after its brutal 1936-39 Civil War, part of a 2007 law meant to address the painful legacy of the conflict.
 This new Historical Memory Law has granted to more than 140,000 Cubans of Spanish ancestry the Spanish citizenship, and there were 143,048 Cubans with Spanish citizenship in Cuba and 93,004 in Spain on January 1, 2019.
 Under the law, the descendants had until December 2011 to present themselves at the Spanish embassy in their home country and turn in documentation that proves their parents or grandparents fled Spain between 1936 and 1955.
 They did not need to relinquish their current citizenship.